-- Approval of the parent company financial statements for the year ended December 31, 2015 Approval of expenses not deductible for tax purposes, - Approval of the consolidated financial statements for the year ended December 31, 2015, - Appropriation of earnings for the year, - Statutory auditors' special report on regulated agreements and commitments including confirmation of no new agreements, - Reappointment of Deloitte et Associés as regular statutory auditor, - · Reappointment of BEAS as alternate statutory auditor, - Reappointment of Mr. Eric Hémar as director, - Reappointment of Mr. Christophe Satin as director, - Reappointment of IMMOD as director, - Authorization to be granted to the Board of Directors for the Company to buy back its own shares in accordance with the conditions specified under Article L. 225-209 of the French Commercial Code, including the duration of the authorization, objectives, procedures and cap.
+- Approval of the parent company financial statements for the year ended December 31, 2016 Approval of expenses not deductible for tax purposes, - Approval of the consolidated financial statements for the year ended December 31, 2016, - Appropriation of earnings for the year, - Statutory auditors' special report on regulated agreements and commitments including confirmation of no new agreements, - Reappointment of Mr. Michel Clair as director, - Directors' remuneration policy Approval of the principles and criteria for calculating, allocating and assigning the fixed, variable and exceptional elements comprising the total remuneration and benefits of all kind to be awarded to the executive directors (Chairman and CEO, Deputy CEO), - Authorization to be granted to the Board of Directors for the Company to buy back its own shares in accordance with the conditions specified under Article L. 225-209 of the French Commercial Code, including the duration of the authorization, objectives, procedures and cap.